microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 ## Step 3 - Debug issues with importing bulk FHIR data

-1. Try uploading the `bad_bundles.zip` file downloaded in Step 1 of this challenge to the same container where you uploaded the `good_bundles.zip` file.
+1. Now try importing the `bad_bundles.zip` file that you downloaded in Step 1 of this challenge.
+Upload the file to the same container where you uploaded the `good_bundles.zip` file.

 2. What happens as a result?